Workday (WDAY)

 5. Revenue Growth

 A company’s long-term performance is an indicator of its overall quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Over the last five years, Workday grew its sales at a 17.3% compounded annual growth rate.
-Although this growth is acceptable on an absolute basis, it fell slightly short of our standards for the software sector, which enjoys a number of secular tailwinds.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Over the last five years, Workday grew its sales at a 17.2% compounded annual growth rate.
+Though this growth is acceptable on an absolute basis, we need to see more than just topline growth for the software sector, which can display significant earnings volatility.
+This means our bar for the sector is particularly high, reflecting the non-essential and hit-driven nature of the products and services offered.
+Additionally, five-year CAGR starts around Covid, when revenue was depressed then rebounded.

 Long-term growth is the most important, but within software, a half-decade historical view may miss new innovations or demand cycles.
-Workday’s recent performance shows its demand has slowed as its annualized revenue growth of 15% over the last two years was below its five-year trend.
+Workday’s recent performance shows its demand has slowed as its annualized revenue growth of 14.7% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.
+Workday Year-On-Year Revenue Growth

-This quarter, Workday reported year-on-year revenue growth of 12.6%, and its $2.43 billion of revenue exceeded Wall Street’s estimates by 0.7%.
+This quarter, Workday’s year-on-year revenue growth was 14.5%, and its $2.53 billion of revenue was in line with Wall Street’s estimates.

-Looking ahead, sell-side analysts expect revenue to grow 12.6% over the next 12 months, a slight deceleration versus the last two years.
-This projection doesn't excite us and suggests its products and services will face some demand challenges.
+Looking ahead, sell-side analysts expect revenue to grow 12.1% over the next 12 months, a slight deceleration versus the last two years.
+This projection doesn't excite us and indicates its products and services will face some demand challenges.

 6. Billings